gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	early internal stress or bounded asymmetry inside the renewed stable joint choreography reached after re-promotion
+-	restabilization or renewed harsher break pressure inside the re-promoted stable joint choreography

 This will let the triad be tested on:
--	whether the renewed stable joint state behaves like the earlier promoted joint state under first stress
+-	whether the renewed stable joint state reabsorbs early internal stress
--	whether the architecture can preserve re-promoted shared organization without romanticizing permanence
+-	whether a fresh serious break corridor reopens more quickly than in the first stable-joint cycle
--	whether train distinctness remains preserved under renewed stable coupling
+-	whether train distinctness remains preserved under renewed stable coupling stress
--	whether coherence can distinguish between a genuinely restabilized renewed joint state and one that immediately begins reopening a fresh break corridor
+-	whether coherence can distinguish between a genuinely resilient re-promoted joint state and one that only briefly reassembled before renewed de-confirmation